MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

   Main program- Main program of passive radar using LimeSDR.

-  Passive Radar Simulator- Simulator for any type of passive radar.
+  Passive Radar Simulator- Simulators for any type of passive radar.

+   *QPSK_Time_Delay*- Passive Radar simulator for static targets with zero-doppler values.

 **REFERENCES:**